RIT-EVT/GUB2/README.md

 <!-- ## Project Structure -->

 ## Additional notes
 The Freertos tick rate has been set to 1000 Hz (1ms).
 This is the smallest unit of delay a task can wait for!
+Current project has about a 1-2sec startup time.

 ## Future Features
 - Log CAN errors